 Zero in on why workers are quitting and how you might prevent them from doing so.
 A high Voluntary Turnover Rate can suggest low employee satisfaction, cultural issues, or poor management.
-But you won't know for sure unless you check in with your employees directly to learn exactly what they need and how you in your HR role can improve overall satisfaction.
+But you won't know for sure unless you check in with your employees directly to learn exactly what they need and how you can improve overall satisfaction.